btholt/complete-intro-to-react-v7/lessons/06-special-case-react-tools/C-portals-and-refs.md

 <div id="modal"></div>
 ```

-This where the modal will actually be mounted whenever we render to this portal.
+This is where the modal will actually be mounted whenever we render to this portal.
 Totally separate from our app root.

 Next create a file called Modal.js: